COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 The customs aspect of flying within the EU

-Any aircraft flying into the EU will operate under customs control using either the Temporary Admission procedure (TA) or full importation.
+Any aircraft flying into the EU will operate under customs control using either the Temporary Admission procedure (TA) or full importation (FI).
 There are no other options.
-The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders with only one option: full importation.
+The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders only one option: full importation.
 EU outsiders can, of course, choose to use full importation instead of TA if they find it beneficial.

 The big surprise for EU outsiders